 Professionals interested in obtaining a place in Mirren Park School for an appropriate young person should:

-- Speak in the first instance to the Education Administration Office as to the availability of places, telephone 0141 404 2784 and request more information or a referral form.
+Speak in the first instance to the Education Administration Office as to the availability of places, telephone 0141 404 2784 and request more information or a referral form.

 Placement Monitoring and Review